 3. Ask the Right Questions

-There’s nothing wrong with putting a contractor through an “interview” process.
+There’s nothing wrong with putting a qualified siding contractor through an “interview” process.
 After all, you are putting what is essentially the biggest investment you possess into their hands when you allow them to work on your home’s siding.
 Consider asking questions about the type of siding they recommend for your home, the specific nailing process that will be used, and other project details.
 The reason for this interview process is to measure how open the contractor is regarding the methods they use.
 It’s always a bad sign when a contractor is being secretive or avoidant when it comes to the way they’ll be handling your home.
 It shows that they may not actually have the experience and expertise needed to confidently answer questions.

 An experienced contractor will be eager to talk to you about every detail of how they will provide you with world-class siding.
 For instance, a knowledgeable contractor will answer a question about nailing siding into a home by telling you that siding can only be nailed so far into the walls of your home because it needs to be able to expand and contract with temperature and humidity variations.
 A confident contractor will also have plenty of thorough answers regarding how long a project will take, how cleanup will be handled, and the process for hauling away discarded materials once the project is completed.